 Hydrodynamics of Pumps by Christopher E. Brennen was first published in 1994.
 Aside from my long-time professional acquaintance with the author, what caught my attention in this book are the various technical passages related to rocket propulsion turbomachines, including the Space Shuttle Main Engine.
 Over the years I would hear about the technical issues with these engines, sometimes from an engineer with direct exposure to them such as Professor Brennen, and it was always interesting to learn what was happening at the very cutting edge of turbomachinery technology.

 Hydrodynamics of Pumps 1994 edition was made available online in 2003, for free, and the author solicited readers’ comments.
-The 1994 online edition is still available, and with the photographs in color.
+[Note: the 1994 edition may still be found but it is of little use with the updated 2011 edition now available.]
 In my opinion the online manuscript strategy is a brilliant one for collecting ideas to improve the next edition.

 The overall purpose of Hydrodynamics of Pumps is to serve as a reference for pump experts and advanced students of pump turbomachinery.
 The book could just as well be titled “Cavitation, Unsteady Flows and Forces,” given that these are its main topics.
 The first of these phenomena, cavitation, is associated with vapor bubble formation and collapse, mechanical damage, degradation of performance, vibration and noise, while the issues related to unsteady flows and forces are associated with the relatively high density of liquids and resultant dynamic effects on the machine and system.